Prernakumari726/Supply-Chain-Operations-Purchase-Order-Tracking-Dashboard-using-Excel/README.md

-# Supply Chain Operations & Purchase Order Tracking Dashboard using Excel
+# Supply Chain Operations & Purchase Order Monitoring Dashboard using Excel

 ## 📌 Project Overview

-This project is an interactive Supply Chain Operations Dashboard developed using Microsoft Excel to analyse supply chain activities, monitor purchase orders (PO), track supplier performance, and evaluate logistics operations.
-The dashboard provides operational insights related to shipping costs, lead times, transportation analysis, inventory monitoring, and defect tracking using Pivot Tables, charts, slicers, and KPI reporting techniques.
+This project is an interactive Excel-based Supply Chain Analytics Dashboard developed to monitor purchase orders, supplier performance, shipment activities, transportation patterns, inventory risks, and operational reporting metrics.
+The project focuses on end-to-end supply chain monitoring and reporting through dashboard-driven analysis.

+The dashboard was created to simulate real-world supply chain reporting workflows commonly used in operations and analytics roles.

 ---

 ## 🎯 Project Objective

-The objective of this project is to support supply chain monitoring and operational reporting by building an Excel-based dashboard that helps analyse:
+The objective of this project is to support supply chain monitoring and reporting activities by analysing:

-- Purchase Order (PO) tracking
+- Purchase Order (PO) monitoring
-- Supplier performance
+- Supplier performance tracking
-- Shipping and logistics costs
+- Delivery and shipment monitoring
-- Lead time analysis
-- Transportation mode distribution
+- Transportation analysis
+- Inventory risk monitoring
-- Defect rate monitoring
+- Defect rate tracking
-- Operational KPI tracking
+- Operational reporting trends

 ---

-## 🛠️ Tools & Features Used
+## 🛠️ Tools Used

 - Microsoft Excel
 - Pivot Tables